 Even before the pandemic and its associated economic crisis, Cuba did not have a reliable fleet of airplanes, the schedule of flights within the island was irregular, and delays were common.

 Bici-taxis (tricycles with a double seat behind the driver) are a popular means of transportation for getting around the downtown areas in Havana, Cienfuegos, Camagüey, Holguín and other cities.
 You’ll also spot fancy horse-drawn carts in the colonial cities of Havana, Cienfuegos, Bayamo and elsewhere.
 Trencito (small toy-like trains) tours run in Havana’s and Cienfuegos’ malecons (sea drives), and also in Varadero and Santiago de Cuba.

-Tip for local transportation in Cuba: Always agree on a fare before getting into any mode of transportation to get around locally.
+Tip for taking local transport in Cuba: Always agree on a fare before getting into any mode of transportation to get around locally.

-There are hop-on/hop-off tourist buses in major cities
+Hop-on hop-off tourist buses operate in major cities

 Most of the popular cities in Cuba have tours that use hop-on/hop-off buses, connecting the hotels with the city’s main sights.
 Havana, Varadero, Santiago de Cuba, Cayo Coco and Guillermo, and Cayo Santa María use double-decker open-topped buses to drive visitors around.